Carl Smith (musician)

 Carl Milton Smith (March 15, 1927 – January 16, 2010) was an American country singer.
 Known as "Mister Country", he was one of the genre's most successful male artists during the 1950s, scoring 30 top-10 Billboard hits (21 of which were consecutive).
 Smith's success continued well into the 1970s, when he had a charting single every year but one.
-In 1952, Smith married June Carter, with whom he had daughter Carlene, the couple divorced in 1956.
-His eldest daughter Carlene was also the stepdaughter of fellow late country singer Johnny Cash, who was subsequently married to his ex-wife Carter.
+In 1952, Smith married June Carter, with whom he had daughter Carlene; the couple divorced in 1956.
+His eldest daughter Carlene was the stepdaughter of fellow country singer Johnny Cash, who was subsequently married to his ex-wife June Carter.
 He later married Goldie Hill, and they had three children together.
 In 2003, he was inducted into the Country Music Hall of Fame.
 According to the Hollywood Walk of Fame website, he was a "drinking companion" to Johnny Cash, his daughter's stepfather.

 Biography

 Early career

 Smith was born in Maynardville, Tennessee, in 1927 (the same town in which fellow country icon Roy Acuff had been born), and started to aspire to a musical career after hearing the Grand Ole Opry on the radio.
 He sold seed to pay for guitar lessons as a teenager.
 At age 15, he started performing in a band called Kitty Dibble and Her Dude Ranch Ranglers.
 By age 17, he had learned to play the string bass and spent his summer vacation working at WROL-AM in Knoxville, Tennessee, where he performed on Cas Walker's radio show.

 After graduating from high school, he served in the U.S. Navy from 1944–47.
 He returned to WROL and played string bass for country singers Molly O'Day and Skeets Williamson, and began his singing career.
 A colleague at the station sent an acetate disc recording of Smith to WSM-AM and the Grand Ole Opry in Nashville, Tennessee, and WSM soon signed him.
 In 1950, Smith was signed to a recording contract with Columbia Records by producer Don Law.